qunosteve/AmphitheatreArmoury/README.md

 # Ape Society Amphitheatre Armoury dApp

-# DISCLAIMER: This Branch is nopt currently maintained.
+# DISCLAIMER: This Branch is not currently maintained.
 It is used as a reference point for Cardano blockchain #

 ## What is this?
 This react app is where Ape Society Amphitheatre users can undergo loadout management, match scheduling, and eventually use as an Amphitheatre gear inventory system that queries a user's cardano wallet and allows a user to equip onchain gear onto different slots (armor, weapon, mount, etc.)